aliciaxl/catalog-SEA/README.md

 ## Features

+This website features a responsive user interface which focuses on simplicity and intuitive user experience across devices.
+Key features include:

+- **Searching & Sorting**
-- Search: Filter through catalog by product name, designer, manufacturer, or description with results displayed in real-time as user performs search.
+   - Filter through catalog by product name, designer, manufacturer, or description with results displayed in real-time as user performs search.
-- Add: Use form to input new chair into catalog.
-Fields default to "unknown" values if any details are unknown to user.
-- Sorting: Sort chair catalog based on product name, designer name, or year made.
+   - Sort chair catalog based on product name, designer name, or year made.
-- Remove: Remove chair cards easily and quickly.
+- **Add Chair Modal**
+   - Use form to input new chair into catalog.
+   - Fields default to "unknown" values if any details are unknown to user.
+- **Remove**
+   - Delete chairs easily with remove button that appears on hover over cards.
+- **Responsive layout**
-- Responsive design: Application design adapts to various screen sizes
+   - Application design adapts to various desktop, tablet, and mobile screen sizes.

 ## Technologies Used